davidpoblador/substack-extractor/README.md

+# substrack-extractor
 Crawls and extracts the text of a URL containing a Substack post

 # Why
-It's useful to be able to pipe those articles into your favorite LLM
+It's useful to be able to pipe those articles into your favorite LLM.

 # Utilization
 - Clone the repo